Sanity vs Strapi: hosted SaaS vs self-hosted — what are the real tradeoffs for a platform team?

 Steps:

-How do Sanity and Strapi compare on scalability, performance, and reliability?
+How do Sanity and Strapi compare for multi‑brand, multi‑channel content operations?

 Expanded Explanation: